 A.2.1 Maintaining proper accounting records is one of the ways in which the PFCC and Chief Constable will discharge their responsibility for stewardship of public resources.
-There is a statutory responsibility to prepare their teannual accounts to present a true and fair view of the financial position of the PFCC and the feoreeChief Constable and of operations during the year.
+There is a statutory responsibility to prepare their annual accounts to present a true and fair view of the financial position of the PFCC and the Chief Constable and of operations during the year.
 These are subject to external audit.
 This audit provides assurance that the accounts are prepared properly, that proper accounting practices have been followed and that adequate arrangements have been made for securing economy, efficiency and effectiveness in the use of resources.

-- A.2.2 Joint responsibilities of the Treasurer Head of Finance and the Fforce Chief Constable's CFO: - i) To determine the accounting policies and procedures to be adopted, in accordance with recognised accounting practices, and approve the strategic accounting systems and procedures employed by the Chief Constable.
-All employees shall operate within the required accounting policies and published timetables. - To make proper arrangements for the audit of the PFCC's and fFerceChief Constable's accounts in accordance with the Accounts and Audit Regulations 2011. - iii) To ensure that all claims for funds including grants are made by the due date. - iv) To ensure that bank reconciliations and other key control accounts are reconciled on a timely and accurate basis. - v) To prepare and publish the audited accounts in accordance with the statutory timetable. - A.2.3 Responsibilities of the Chief Constable and the Fforce Chief Constable's CFO: - To obtain the approval of the TreasurerHead of Finance before making any fundamental changes to accounting records and procedures or accounting systems. - To ensure that all transactions, material commitments, contracts and other essential accounting information are recorded completely, accurately and on a timely basis. - iii) To maintain adequate records to provide a management trail leading from the source of income and expenditure through to the accounting statements. - A.2.4 Prime documents are to be retained in accordance with legislative requirements and the internal needs of the PFCC.
+A.2.2 Joint responsibilities of the Chief Finance Officers:

+- i) To determine the accounting policies and procedures to be adopted, in accordance with recognised accounting practices, and approve the strategic accounting systems and procedures employed by the Chief Constable.
+All employees shall operate within the required accounting policies and published timetables. - ii) To make proper arrangements for the audit of the PFCC's and Chief Constable's accounts in accordance with the Accounts and Audit Regulations 2011. - iii) To ensure that all claims for funds including grants are made by the due date. - iv) To ensure that bank reconciliations and other key control accounts are reconciled on a timely and accurate basis. - v) To prepare and publish the audited accounts in accordance with the statutory timetable.

+A.2.3 Responsibilities of the Chief Constable and the Chief Constable's CFO:

+- To obtain the approval of the PFCC's CFO before making any fundamental changes to accounting records and procedures or accounting systems. - ii) To ensure that all transactions, material commitments, contracts and other essential accounting information are recorded completely, accurately and on a timely basis. - iii) To maintain adequate records to provide a management trail leading from the source of income and expenditure through to the accounting statements. - A.2.4 Prime documents are to be retained in accordance with legislative requirements and the internal needs of the PFCC.
 The format of such documents shall satisfy the requirements of internal and external audit.
-The PFCC, Treasurer-Head of Finance, Chief Executive and Chief Constable shall be responsible for providing a detailed schedule of requirements and making this available to all appropriate officers.
+The PFCC, their Chief Finance Officer, Chief Executive and Chief Constable shall be responsible for providing a detailed schedule of requirements and making this available to all appropriate officers.